Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Statistical analysis of projected energy in simple cases

-Therefore, when $F_q > F_c $, that is when the fidelity of the reference wave function in the quantum algorithm $F_q^2$ is larger than that in the classical algorithm $F_c^2$, we can expect the decrease in the variance for the mixed energy.
+$\left( \frac{1-F}{F} \right)^2$ is monotonically decreasing, and thus when the fidelity of the trial wave function in the quantum algorithm is larger than that in the classical algorithm, we can expect a decrease in the variance of the projected energy.